justman00/Sprint-Challenge-Redux-Smurfs/Answers.md

 1. Name 3 JavaScript Array/Object Methods that do not produce side-effects?
-Which method do we use to create a new object while extending the properties of another object?
+Which method do we use to create a new object while extending the properties of another object? map, filter the new keyword creates a new instance of an obj, for chaning we can use the spread operator, .concat() for arrays and Object.assign() for objects
 1. Describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+- store is the holder of all the data that can be accessed by the entire application, reducers are the ones that change the data and insert them into a new store, the actions are the initiators of everything sending to the reducers the needed data

 1. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+- state of an app = state of everything / state of a component = can be accessed just by the component and passed as props of course

 1. What is middleware?

+- it is a function that catches some sort of change

 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+- redux thunk is a middleware that allows us to use async action creators

 1. Which `react-redux` method links up our `components` with our `redux store`?

+- connect(mapStateToProps, mapDispatchToProps)(App)